-Built in 1959, the National Museum of China consists of the Museum of Chinese History and the Museum of Chinese Revolution, which shares a single building complex at the eastern side of Tiananmen Square, facing the Great Hall of the People.
+Built in 1959, the National Museum of China consists of the Museum of Chinese History and the Museum of Chinese Revolution, which shares a single building complex on the eastern side of Tiananmen Square, facing the Great Hall of the People.

 The Museum of Chinese History shows a large number of cultural relics illustrating the long history and glorious culture of China from 1,700,000 years ago to 1921 when the last emperor left the throne.
-The Museum of the Chinese Revolution contains a large collection of precious material objects, pictures, books and models to present the development of modern China.
+The Museum of the Chinese Revolution contains a large collection of precious material objects, pictures, books, and models to present the development of modern China.

 Selected China tour incl.
 Beijing: 13-Day Best of China Tour with Yangtze Cruise